ahmadbass3l/opcua-railway-python/README.md

-# opcua-railway-python
+# opcua-python

-Railway sensor telemetry microservice — **Python** implementation.
+OPCUA sensor telemetry microservice — **Python** implementation.

-Connects to an OPC UA server on railway hardware, subscribes to sensor nodes, streams live data to browsers via **Server-Sent Events**, and persists readings to **TimescaleDB**.
+Connects to an OPC UA server on OPCUA hardware, subscribes to sensor nodes, streams live data to browsers via **Server-Sent Events**, and persists readings to **TimescaleDB**.

-> See the companion [Go implementation](https://github.com/ahmadbass3l/opcua-railway-go) for an identical API in Go.
+> See the companion [Go implementation](https://github.com/ahmadbass3l/opcua-OPCUA-go) for an identical API in Go.

 ---